 Opening Hours: 11 am - 10 pm

 The De-Militarized Zone (DMZ) and Joint Security Area (JSA) are very important sites every traveler should visit in South Korea.
 You can join a group tour which has to be booked in advance, and this is a great way to learn about the historic division of the peninsula.
-The tour includes stops at main attractions like the Imjingak Park, the Unification Bridge, the 3rd Infiltration Tunnel, and Dorasan Station – the famous railway between South and North Korea.
+The tour includes stops at main attractions like Imjingak Park, the Unification Bridge, the 3rd Infiltration Tunnel, and Dorasan Station – the famous railway between South and North Korea.
 Following the tour, you can go back to Seoul and get set for the next part of your journey.

 This is the largest island in South Korea, and you need to take a short flight from Seoul to get there.
 The island includes many amazing attractions and relaxing things to do, like enjoying a serene walk among the bonsai trees of Hallim Park, following the nature trails of Seolbong Park, witnessing the splendor of Cheonjiyeon Falls or Manjanggul Lava Tube, relaxing on the beautiful beaches, or spending time in the Seongeup Folk Village.

-You can leave from Jeju Airport to reach South Korea’s second most-populous city, Busan.
+You can leave Jeju Airport to reach South Korea’s second most-populous city, Busan.
 There are quite a number of fun places to visit in South Korea alone within the city, so this is a great way to end your vacation.
-Some of the things you can do during this time include relaxing on one of the top beaches, like Haeundae, Dadaepo, and Gwangali, or exploring Dongbaekseom Island – famous for the iconic mermaid statue, Gamcheon Cultural Village and Haedong Yonggungsa Temple.
+Some of the things you can do during this time include relaxing on one of the top beaches, like Haeundae, Dadaepo, and Gwangali, or exploring Dongbaekseom Island – famous for the iconic mermaid statue, Gamcheon Cultural Village, and Haedong Yonggungsa Temple.
 Before you catch your flight at Gimhae International Airport to head home, you'll be able to find some authentic souvenirs in Nampodong.
 The Busan Al-Fatah Mosque is located nearby for prayer facilities.